 Fighting Antisemitism

 For many Jewish students, BU Hillel is the only place on campus where they feel safe, supported, and able to express their Jewish identity.
-For every one of the 6,000 BU Jewish students, this year has been incredibly shattering in so many ways.
-From the devastating attacks in Israel on October 7, to the virulent antisemitism across campus, to the concerns about physical and emotional safety, and beyond.
+For every one of the 6,000 BU Jewish students, the time between 10/7/23 and now has been incredibly shattering in so many ways.
+From the devastating attacks in Israel on October 7, 2023 to the virulent antisemitism across campus, to the concerns about physical and emotional safety, and beyond.
+To report an incident of discrimination, bias, or antisemitism with BU’s Equal Opportunity Office, please click here.
 The following are our five main priorities in fighting antisemitism:

 1. Protecting the physical safety of our students and staff.